Uncertainty ahead for Pakistan after indecisive election

 Dozens of constituencies will have to have by-elections even without the results being challenged.

-Several candidates won in multiple constituencies -- a quirk allowed under Pakistan law -- so they will have to choose one and have fresh elections in the others.
+Several candidates won in multiple constituencies -- a quirk allowed under Pakistan law -- so they will have to choose one, with fresh elections held in the others.

-And party defections are also common, with at least two winning independents who pledged loyalty to Khan before the election already announcing they were joining the PML-N.
+Party defections are also common, with at least two winning independents who pledged pre-election loyalty to Khan already announcing they were joining the PML-N. More could follow.

 Whatever the outcome, the next government faces myriad challenges.